 The Statement of Budgetary Resources is prepared at the DoD Component level and is a summarization of the individual appropriation account level SF 133s.
 In May 2012 - new guidance was issued regarding the format of the Statement of Budgetary Resources.
-The financial statements for FY2012 reflect this change.
-The format of the Statement of Budgetary Resources for FY2011 has also been updated to reflect the new guidance and to allow for proper comparison.

-The net amount of budgetary resources obligated for undelivered orders as of September 30, 2012 and 2011 is \$28.1 and \$26.2 million, respectively.
+The net amount of budgetary resources obligated for undelivered orders as of September 30, 2013 and 2012 is \$22.7 and \$28.1 million, respectively.